 Overall, it took me about 20 minutes to get the server up and running, including boxing.
 Your mileage might vary, however, depending on the speed of your Internet.

 A word of warning: While I find the server easy to set up, it’s not a plug-and-play device.
 You need a certain level of computer and networking know-how to figure it out.
 And if you do have that, you can figure it out quickly.

 Responsive, iOS-like interface

-ADM is a Linux-based operating system and therefore has a web interface similar to that of a real operating system.
+ADM is a Linux-based operating system and therefore has a web interface similar to a real operating system.
 It’s very similar to that of an iPad.

 Overall, I like the responsiveness of the interface.
-You can run multiple apps at the same time and even then, most app launches almost instantly.
+You can run multiple apps simultaneously, and even then, most app launches almost instantly.